cromica/cromica.github.io/_posts/2014-02-24-why-i-choose-github-pages.markdown

 date:   2014-02-24 21:52:21
 category: "Blog"
 tags: "Blogging"
-summary: "Github pages is something I've recently heard of but really like it from the begging although I didn't exactly knew how is working."
+excerpt: "Github pages is something I've recently heard of and I really like it from the begging although I didn't exactly knew how is working.
+The main idea is that you will use a github repository to serve your site or blog."
 image: ""
 ---